 Teacher candidates will develop their teaching skills under the mentorship of a highly qualified teacher with the support of a university supervisor in a yearlong co-teaching placement using a gradual release model.
-This course is taken in conjunction with the second practicum and repeated with clinical teaching.
+Residency candidates will complete their residency requirements during this class, repeated over two semesters according to the guidelines in the Teacher Residency Handbook.
+Clinical teaching candidates will complete half day clinical teaching requirements during this class, repeated over two semesters according to the guidelines in the clinical teaching handbook.
 Graded as Credit/No-Credit.